Implementation and representation of qudit multi-controlled unitaries and hypergraph states by N-body angular momentum couplings: Preliminaries

-For dimensions $d>2$, there is a division of controlled unitaries into standard controlled unitaries, which are those just defined, and the {\it hard controlled} versions of an unitary $U$: The hard controlled $|a\rangle-U$ is defined as
+For dimensions $d>2$, there is a division of controlled unitaries into standard controlled unitaries, which are those just defined, and the {\it hard controlled} versions of an unitary $U$: The hard controlled $|a\rangle\text{-}U$ is defined as

 i.e., the unitary is solely conditional on $|a\rangle$.
 Hard controlled unitaries are fundamental blocks on the construction of multi-controlled unitaries.
-For example, a qutrit standard $CZ$ gate can be seen as $CZ=(|1\rangle-Z)(|2\rangle-Z^2)$.
+For example, a qutrit standard $CZ$ gate can be seen as $CZ=(|1\rangle\text{-}Z)(|2\rangle\text{-}Z^2)$.

-Together with the Local Clifford group, the set of multi-controlled unitaries $C^{(k)}U$, $2\leq k\leq n$, where $U$ is a Clifford gate, spans the Clifford group on $n-$qudits.
+Together with the Local Clifford group, the set of controlled unitaries $CU$ acting on $n$ qudits, where $U$ is a Pauli gate, spans the Clifford group on $n$-qudits.
 The characterization of Clifford and non-Clifford gates is a central problem in quantum information theory, due to results such as the Gottesman-Knill theorem \cite{gkt}, quantum computational models in terms of magic states and gates \cite{braviykitaev} and relations to the foundations of quantum theory \cite{context}.
 Particularly in our work, the Clifford+T set of qutrit gates has the nice property of being approximately universal, in the sense that any qutrit unitary can be arbitrarily approximated by gates from this set \cite{qutrituniv}.